tonytins/citylimits/README.md

 ## License

-This project is licensed under the MPL 2.0 License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the Artistic-2.0 License - see the [LICENSE](LICENSE) file for details